 Finite element analysis of the current flow in these devices shows that the current will primarily flow down the center of the element along the $\hat{\mathbf{x}}$ axis.
 The magnetic state in zero magnetic field was imaged using scanning electron microscopy with polarization analysis (SEMPA).
-SEMPA is a non-invasive, high spatial resolution (< 15 nm) technique that measures the magnetization direction by analyzing the spin-polarization of the secondary electrons emitted from the sample in a scanning electron microscope [12, 13].
+SEMPA is a noninvasive, high spatial resolution (<15 nm) technique that measures the magnetization direction by analyzing the spin-polarization of the secondary electrons emitted from the sample in a scanning electron microscope.^{12,13}

-The micromagnetic simulations were performed using the Object Oriented MicroMagnetic Framework (OOMMF) [14-16].
-OOMMF is a public domain program for micromagnetics that has been developed at NIST.
-Micromagnetics is a continuum model of three dimensional vector magnetization in ferromagnetic materials.
-The simulations in this paper compute equilibrium magnetization configurations, which correspond to minima in the energy landscape.
-The energy here consists of magnetostatic, exchange, and magneto-crystalline anisotropy components.
-The electrical transport measurements were obtained using a fourprobe technique with the external magnetic field applied in the plane of the film (Fig. 1).
+The micromagnetic simulations were performed using Oriented MicroMagnetic Framework the Object (4-16 OOMMF is a public domain program for mi-(OOMMF). cromagnetics that has been developed at NIST.
+Micromagnetics is a continuum model of three-dimensional vector magnetization in ferromagnetic materials.
+The simulations in this letter compute equilibrium magnetization configurations that correspond to minima in the energy landscape.
+The energy here consists of magnetostatic, exchange, and magnetocrystalline anisotropy components.
+The electrical transport measurements were obtained using a four-probe technique with the external magnetic field applied in the plane of the film (Fig. 1).

-Figure 2a shows a SEMPA image of the magnetization of the zigzag structure for the remanent state obtained after the sample was saturated in the $\hat{\mathbf{x}}$ direction.
+Figure 2(a) shows a SEMPA image of the magnetization of the zigzag structure for the remanent state obtained after the sample was saturated in the $\hat{\mathbf{x}}$ direction.
 Along the axis, we find parallelogram-shaped regions where the magnetization alternates direction along the axis, with domain walls spanning the element from each pair of opposing acute and obtuse angles.
-This pattern matches that observed in Ref [2] on nanoscale elements, demonstrating the scaling of this configuration.
+This pattern matches that observed in Ref.
+2 on nanoscale elements, demonstrating the scaling of this configuration.
 We also observe vortex structures near the ends of our devices.
 The presence of vortices depends on the saturation history of the sample.
 We find that they can be eliminated with a strong enough saturation field.
 However, the magnetization in the parallelograms tends to return, reversibly, back to the zero field values after saturation.
 This is presumably because the domain walls are pinned at the corners of the structure.
-The average direction of the magnetization within each parallelogram alternates between $\pm 25^{\circ}$, in a zigzag fashion as shown in the scan across the center of the element in the $\hat{\mathbf{x}}$ direction (Fig. 3a).
+The average direction of the magnetization within each parallelogram alternates between $\pm 25^{\circ}$, in a zigzag fashion as shown in the scan across the center of the element in the $\hat{\mathbf{x}}$ direction [Fig. 3(a)].
 This remanent configuration indicates a minimization of the dipolar energy between contiguous regions and the existence of an effective anisotropy axis along the length of the zigzag pattern ($\hat{\mathbf{x}}$ axis).
 In fact, the average aspect ratio of the structure together with the magnetocrystalline anisotropy texture induced during sample fabrication can be responsible for this effective anisotropy.